-A number of relatives even travelled from the USA and Australia to join us at our various family 'Gatherings' held in Scotland over the last 10 years.
+A number of relatives even travelled from the USA and Australia to join us at our various family 'Gatherings' held in Scotland over the last 20 years.
 Further successful events have also taken place recently in Wisconsin, U.S.A. and Ontario, Canada.
 Acquaintances have been made and lasting friendships forged.
 It has been time well spent and has given rise to immense rewards.

 I will be happy to supply you with the family information in our possession.
 How much do you know about your own line of the Sorbie family?
 This obviously includes all those individuals with the Sorbie name and also their descendants.
 Please give me as much info as you can as it would be great if we could fit you into our Sorbie tree.
 If so, you will suddenly gain a massive number of friends and cousins throughout the world.
 If you don't have much to tell us don't worry, please e-mail Andy Potts anyway just to say "hello" and let us know who you are.

 A number of our group live in the U.S.A. and Canada and all of them can trace their Sorbie roots back to Stonehouse or the neighbouring parishes.
 Most American Sorbies emigrated from Scotland in the early 1900's when a sizable percentage of the population went overseas looking for work.
 Although an intrepid few did cross the Atlantic long before then, some taking part in the American Civil War.

 I hope you will be able to respond with some details of your own Sorbie family line (however basic) and if so we should be able to help you in your research.
 It would be great also if you would like to join our Sorbie e-mail group and take part (whenever you feel like it) in our discussions about family history and all related subjects.

 Cheers and Best Wishes,